bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 console.log('Nested Address:', address.toString());
 ```

-Transactions received on this address, first will be redeemed P2SH way
+Transactions sent to this address first will be redeemed as a P2SH
-and then retreived redeem script (Witness program) will continue
+and then redeem script (Witness program) will be retrieved and then it will continue
-executing as P2WPKH.
+executing as a P2WPKH.

 ### Create P2SH-P2WSH Address

-Nested address is defined for P2WSH programs too.
+Nested address is also defined for P2WSH programs.
 With this
-example we'll create multisig inside a p2wsh inside a p2sh...
+example we'll create a multisig inside a P2WSH inside a P2SH...
-Code is same for p2sh-p2wsh as for p2wsh, only difference is address
+The code is the same for P2SH-P2WSH as for P2WSH, where the only difference is address
 generation.
 ```js
 const pubkeys = [ring.publicKey, ring2.publicKey];